cosminadrianpopescu/ng-cabled/README.md

 Regarding object composition, I've tried this and it poses one major issue: when it comes to modern developing tools, we are left on our own.
-There is no IDE or no LSP for angular which will properly interpret something like this:
+There is no IDE nor LSP server for angular which will properly interpret something like
+this:

 ```
 const A = {